atlantabitdevs/atlbit.dev/simple-md/2022-01-25-notes_for_the_bip119_reading_group.md

 ---
 date: 2022-01-25
-title: Notes for the BIP-119 Reading Group
+title: "Notes for the BIP-119 Reading Group"
-type: post
+type: Doc
 ---
 # Notes for the BIP-119 Reading Group